 We have an omni-channel sales model, which combines a data-driven and targeted online marketing strategy with a physical sales and service network.
 We seek to cost-efficiently expand our customer reach and grow sales, while delivering a consistent brand image, customer experience and price across all channels.
 Customers are increasingly associating smartness, quality and performance with our brand.
 According to surveys we conducted with our customers, top reasons why customers chose our products include smart mobility experience, advanced technology and compelling value proposition, among others.

-As of September 30, 2020, our physical sales and service network consisted of 116 stores and 50 service centers, covering 58 major cities in China.
-Of these 116 stores, 46 were direct stores and 70 were franchised stores, and of these 50 service centers, four were direct service centers and 46 were franchised service centers.
+As of June 30, 2020, our physical sales and service network consisted of a total of 147 stores and service centers, covering 52 major cities in China.
+Of these 147 locations, (i) 100 were stores, including 40 direct stores and 60 franchised stores, and (ii) 47 service centers, including four direct service centers and 43 franchised service centers.